cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/MMUEL3/MMUEL3.md

 ## Translation Table Format

 The translation table is based upon the default Morello setup.
+The Morello initialisation source code can be found in the **newlib** repository of Morello in a file called `crt0.S`. https://git.morello-project.org/morello/newlib/-/blob/morello/release-1.0/libgloss/aarch64/crt0.S, and the MMU setup is located in a file called `rdimon-aem-el3.S`.  https://git.morello-project.org/morello/newlib/-/blob/morello/release-1.0/libgloss/aarch64/cpu-init/rdimon-aem-el3.S

-Although access to the default source code is not possible, the assembly instructions can be viewed by dissassembly in the Development Studio.
+Additionally, the assembly instructions can be viewed by dissassembly in the Development Studio.
 The translation table has been modified to include peripheral memory regions.
 The translation table is shown.

 ![Morello MMU at EL3](./MMUEL3New.gif)